peteroupc/MailLib/docs/PeterO.Mail.MediaType.md

     public string TypeAndSubType { get; }

 Gets the top level type and subtype of this media type, separated by a slash; for example, "text/plain".
+The resulting string will be in lowercase letters.

 <b>Returns:</b>